learn-compsci/mathematical-techniques/content/Unit 1.md

 Do they mean the same thing?
 The original is saying we can find a value that is smaller than or equals to all other values.
 The latter is saying that no matter the value we pick, we can always find something smaller than or equals to it.
 These do not mean the same thing!

+Here's an analogy, are these two statements the same?

+> "Every car has a steering wheel."
+>  vs.
+> "There is a steering wheel, that every car has."

+See how they don't mean the same thing?
 ### Negating Quantifiers
 Let's also take a look at what it means to negate a statement that has quantifiers in it.
 Here's the second statement again: